 Test equipment shall be calibrated.
-Calibration certificate shall be provided to the project manager prior to the commencement of testing.
+A Calibration certificate for each test equipment used shall be provided to the project manager prior to the commencement of testing.

 The test technician shall be certified in the use of the equipment by the test equipment manufacturer.
 A copy of the current certificate shall be provided to the project manager prior to the commencement of testing.